hendersontrent/PosteriorPlots.jl/README.md

 ## Citation instructions

-If you use `PosteriorPlots.jl` in your work, please cite it using the following (included as BibTeX in the package folder):
+If you use `PosteriorPlots.jl` in your work, please cite it using the following (included as BibTeX file in the package folder):

 ```
 @Manual{PosteriorPlots.jl,